Jonathon10k/Password-Generator/README.md

 ## Installation

-The project should be viewed within the Chrome DevTools console.
-To access the console, use: Command+Option+I (macOS) or Control+Shift+I (Windows).
+No installation is necessary.
+The project should be viewed within the browser by following the link below.

 ## Usage